 In our topology, the server running Moloch was connected to a 100Mbps switch, therefore, even though the generated network traffic reached 140Mbps, the flow was subsequently limited on switch.

-At first, while generating packets with a generated IP address from cloud to a lab PC, we’ve had a problem with cloud’s security policies.
-These policies prevented sending of packets with source IP address different from the one assigned to the hosting cloud instance, therefore we have only generated traffic from a single source IP address to a single destination IP address.
+At first, while generating packets with a generated IP address from cloud to a lab PC, we have had a problem with the cloud’s security policies.
+These policies prevented the sending of packets with source IP address different from the one assigned to the hosting cloud instance, therefore we have only generated traffic from a single source IP address to a single destination IP address.

 The following graph shows utilization of RAM allocated exclusively to Elasticsearch.
 Having been allocated with 25 GB of RAM, Elasticsearch uses 4.2 GB in this instance.
 This test revealed that Elasticsearch uses unnecessary amount of RAM and after the test we have decreased the amount of allocated RAM to 18 GB.

 The previous packet generation was not ideal because the relations had many shared characteristics.
 All test cases had identical IP addresses, number of packets and payload, which made indexing much easier.
 To approximate real network traffic as precisely as possible, we have tried to address the issue with source IP address generation.
 The solution was packet generation from our own laptop with OS Kali Linux running in VirtualBox as a source of attacks.
 The laptop was connected to our switch and generated traffic towards the lab.
 The packets passed through the interface which was mirrored towards our server.